 Many personal bloggers (or just people with personal websites) go beyond blogging - they have links pages to things they're interested in, including 'blogrolls' of blogs they like.
 Some have 'digital garden' pages of creative ventures that they are working on.
 There are also 'now' pages where people list what they're doing ('now' defined as recently) and update these from time to time.

 There's a world of amazing personal blogs out there.
-Some I've linked to in this post.
+Some I've linked to in this post (see Lou, Ava, and Kristin, for instance).
 It's full of interesting and (extra)ordinary people with interesting and (extra)ordinary thoughts.

-Note: Occasionally I add the odd link or two to a blog post after I've posted it; relevant things that I find later or are published later.
+Note: Some links in this post have broken or changed content since I wrote it.
+Occasionally I add the odd link or two to a blog post after I've posted it; relevant things that I find later.
 I've added a couple to this post.
-My rule to myself is that if I make any significant edits after I've posted something on this blog I'll indicate that.
-I haven't yet made any such edits to any posts.

 Related post: Alternative Email